nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 you with a better understanding on how to interpret these formats.
 * [Phrases in blue](#style-guide) mean that they are hyperlinked to a section of this user guide or to an external website.
-* `Coded phrases` surrounded by a block indicate they are technical terms such as GuestBook commands.
+* `Coded phrases` surrounded by a block indicate that they are technical terms such as GuestBook commands.
 * **Bolded phrases** are key terms that you should pay attention to.
 * _Italicised phrases_ are used to highlight phrases that are part of an example.